-Josh Brown: I’ve always had a passion for art and drawing.
+I’ve always had a passion for art and drawing.
 As far back as I can remember I’ve always had a sketchbook.
-I remember my mom scrambling to find a pen and paper whenever she needed me to be quite while we went to any event, and I haven’t stopped doodling and sketching.
+I remember my mom scrambling to find a pen and paper whenever she needed me to be quiet while we went to any event, and I haven’t stopped doodling and sketching.

 It wasn’t up until my freshman year at SCAD (the Savannah College of Art and Design) that I realized that art could be much more, that I could make a living as an artist.
 At the time I was very much into athletics playing goalkeeper for the SCAD soccer team on full-scholarship.

-Josh Brown: I love painting in both medium, but I’ve been painting in acrylic much more frequently.
+I love painting in both mediums, but I’ve been painting in acrylic much more frequently.
 I’ve also started dabbling in encaustic.

-Josh Brown: I find my self most inspired when I travel.
-Usually, while I’m in the train, plane, car or walking.
+I find myself most inspired when I travel.
+Usually, while I’m on the train, plane, car, or walking.
 When I’m at a destination I try my best to take in the moment and I don’t think about the art I’m going to create as much.
 I’ve found a great deal of animal inspiration while in Europe.
-I’ve met cows in the Swiss alps, llamas and sheep in the Swiss villages, goats in the parks of Paris and a couple of swan in the Versailles lake to name a few.
+I’ve met cows in the Swiss alps, llamas, and sheep in the Swiss villages, goats in the parks of Paris, and a couple of swan in the Versailles lake to name a few.

-Of course, I love going to museums and galleries wherever I may be to find inspiration from other artist too!
-I’m currently in love with the work of contemporary abstract expressionist artist Goeffrey Johnson, and realist Michael Carson, Casey Baugh and Malcom T. Lipke.
+Of course, I love going to museums and galleries wherever I may be to find inspiration from another artist too!
+I’m currently in love with the work of contemporary abstract expressionist artist Goeffrey Johnson, and realist Michael Carson, Casey Baugh, and Malcom T. Lipke.

-Josh Brown: I have many favorites including my first piece sold, a small donkey on orange, a large group of horses and a recent acrylic with encaustic with donkeys.
+I have many favorites including my first piece sold, a small donkey on orange, a large group of horses, and a recent acrylic with encaustic with donkeys.

-theavidpen: When you paint, do you set up a display, paint from a photograph or just what comes to you?
+When you paint, do you set up a display, paint from a photograph, or just what comes to you?

-Josh Brown: I usually either paint from a photograph, or from what comes to me.
-When I do decide to use photographs I use photos that either myself, family or friends have taken.
+I usually either paint from a photograph, or from what comes to me.
+When I do decide to use photographs I use photos that either myself, family, or friends have taken.